 IMA is the perfect venue to host your next corporate, community or private function.
 Our venue hire facilities include our multi-function centre, theatrette, or art workshop rooms.
 Our facilities are ideal for conducting professional development seminars for your school or organisation.

 We rely on our volunteers to help us carry out the important work we do in bringing communities together.
-From the friendly faces that greet you at reception, to our enthusiastic tour guides and creative art workshop assistants – we have a role at IMA to suit everyone.
+From the friendly faces that greet you at reception, to our enthusiastic tour guides and creative art workshop assistants, we have a role to suit everyone.

 IMA has a variety of sponsorship options available for our supporters from the corporate sector.
 Our sponsorship packages are tailored and customized to our partners needs.